 One of the great films of the 1950s, this is one of the cinematic highpoints in the Vincente Minnelli canon.
 Only Douglas Sirk has better exploited the melodrama into an art form and infused it with such incisiveness.
 Based on the massive 1200 page James Jones best seller, the film follows an ex-serviceman’s and failed writer (Frank Sinatra) unwilling return to the small mid-western town of his birth where his presence disturbs his social climbing brother (Arthur Kennedy).
 Two women, an uneducated but goodhearted tramp (Shirley MacLaine in an Oscar nominated performance) and a cultivated schoolteacher (Martha Hyer, also Oscar nominated) both pull him in opposite directions.
 Minnelli almost pushes it to the heights of tragedy, using visual imagery (the stunning carnival sequence was borrowed by Brian De Palma for his BLOW OUT) to create both the conflicts and hypocrisy of a small post war Midwestern town struggling with the new morality and the changing climate of class and respectability.
 With Dean Martin, Nancy Gates, Leora Dana, Betty Lou Keim, Larry Gates, Connie Gilchrist, Marion Ross and Carmen Phillips.

-Listed as a “Faith & Family Production”, that about says it all.
-Three women (Florence Henderson, Pam Grier, Donna Mills) are asked by their pastor to help refurbish a dilapidated old house left to the church by a parishioner so it can be sold and raise money for the church fund.
-Each woman must also deal with a crisis within their own marriage.
+Three women (Florence Henderson, Pam Grier, Donna Mills) are asked by their pastor (Michael Ensign) to help refurbish a dilapidated old house left to the church by a parishioner.
+Each woman must also deal with a crisis within their own marriages.
+Directed by James A. Contner, this is listed as a "Faith Family Production" and that about says it all.
 The movie means to be inspirational but it trudges along dutifully with homilies sprinkled through out.
-The ladies do their best to punch it up (though Donna Mills’ plastic surgery has caused her to eerily morph into Faye Dunaway) and they have a nice chemistry camaraderie between them.
+The ladies do their best to punch it up (though Donna Mills' plastic surgery has caused her to eerily morph into Faye Dunaway) and they have a nice chemistry camaraderie between them.
 Richard Roundtree, Lance Henriksen and Gordon Thomson are the men in their lives.

 Pre-code film isn’t as saucy as some.
 Some bouncing braless bosoms, male nudity and a handful of double entendres.
 Two con artists (Robert Armstrong, Gertrude Michael) fresh out of prison join forces with a third (James Gleason) using an exercise and health magazine as a front for more nefarious activities.
 To this end, they lure two Olympic swimming champions (Ida Lupino, Buster Crabbe) to front for them.
 Lupino hadn’t quite defined her persona yet but she’s a spirited ingénue though Crabbe is hopelessly wooden but then I don’t think he was hired for his acting.
 There’s an international “search for beauty” health contest for the best specimens that is kind of creepy as everyone is distinctly Aryan in their look (nary an Italian or Spaniard in the bunch).
 Directed by Erle C. Kenton.